Poulsbo, Washington: History

 The Suquamish people have inhabited Liberty Bay for millennia, hunting in local forests and floodplains, fishing in bays and streams, and harvesting shellfish along the shoreline.
 The site upon which the modern city is built is called č̓uʔč̓uɬac, meaning "maple trees".
 The Suquamish had a winter village nearby, at the head of Liberty Bay, anglicized variously as "Ho-Cheeb" and "Xoyacid," which consisted of two large houses and four smaller houses.
-It existed until the late 1800s until settlers began populating the area.
+It existed until the late 1800s when settlers began populating the area.

 After the signing of the Treaty of Point Elliott in 1855, most of the Suquamish people living in the area were relocated to the Port Madison Indian Reservation.